Become a Master Gardener - Recruiting for the 2021 Class.

 - Master Gardener Program Policy

 To become a Master Gardener in Cochise County you must complete the formal Master Gardener training in Cochise County, and then complete 50 volunteer hours within 12 months of graduation to become certified.
 After that, there is an annual requirement of 25 volunteer hours and 12 continuing education hours per fiscal year to remain certified.

 The 16-week training course, delivered by University of Arizona Cooperative Extension faculty, specialists, and local experts is held each year (January to May) with half-day sessions each Wednesday.

-Course content includes current science-based information on such topics as: basic botany, soils/plant nutrition, fruit tree care, planting, staking, pruning, ornamental trees and shrubs, water/irrigation, insects, integrated pest management, vegetables, native plants, turf care, plant diseases, pesticide safety, and water conservation.
+Course content includes current science-based information on topics such as: basic botany, soils, plant nutrition/fertilization, planting techniques, pruning, water use & irrigation, vegetables, fruit tree care, ornamental trees and shrubs, native & desert-adapted plants, insects, integrated pest management, plant diseases, pesticide safety, and basic landscape concept discussion.

 Master Gardeners are representatives of the University of Arizona Cooperative Extension.
 In all volunteer work related to the program, Master Gardeners follow the research-based recommendations of the UA Cooperative Extension.